Effective Date: March 02, 2015

 d.
 Exchanges may, by contract or otherwise, perform the following:

 (1) Operate businesses not limited to establishments such as food services, retail stores, social lounges, car washes, or salons.

 (2) Operate vending machines within Center buildings and grounds, to the extent that such operation is consistent with Federal and state laws and regulations.

 (3) Promote, manage, and oversee morale support activities, including, but not limited to, fitness centers, athletic leagues, social clubs, child development centers, and recreation associations that contribute to the morale and welfare of NASA personnel.

-(4) Use and acquire real property and facilities (subject to sections 1g. and 1h.) to achieve Exchange objectives.
+(4) Use and acquire real property and facilities to achieve Exchange objectives.

 (5) Sell goods and provide services, provided they do not unduly compete with local merchants.